wp-plugins/frontpage-slideshow/readme.txt

 This plugin allows you to put a slideshow on your Wordpress frontpage. like the one on linux.com

-The slide is made of a cliquable image zone, some buttons with title and specific comment allowing to display a particular slide and a text zone to add a comment on slide.
+The slide is made of a cliquable picture zone, some buttons with title and specific comment allowing to display a particular slide and a text zone to add a comment on slide.

-Images are pre-loaded and the default design is elegant and clean with a black background, transparencies ans rounded corners (except for IE).
+pictures are pre-loaded and the default design is elegant and clean with a black background, transparencies ans rounded corners (except for IE).

 Transitions are faded to add more eye-candy and sweetness.